 One of the world’s largest collections of Romanesque paintings can be found in this museum, as well as modernist works by Gaudí or Casas, also works from the Gothic, Renaissance and Baroque periods.

-Take a look at the different art collections you can see:
+Take a look to the different art collections that you can see:

 The largest and oldest collection in Europe of Romanesque art from the 11th to the 13th century, wall paintings, panel painting, goldwork and stone sculptures.

 Gothic art from the XIII-XV century where the first Catalan artists emerge.
 Liturgical furniture, altarpieces, decorative pieces.

 Renaissance and Baroque

 Masterpieces of the XVI-XVIII century with names like El Greco, Velazquez, Rubens, also stands out the Thyssen-Bornemisza collection.

 From the 19th and 20th century, Fortuny, Rusiñol, Gaudí, Jujol, Picasso, Gargallo and Joan Miró stand out.
 The collection dates back to the 1950s, including the Dau al Set movement, considered one of the first avant-garde references after the post-war period.

 Great artists, poster and prints are presented in this collection that brings together more than 50,000 illustrations, 70,000 prints and more than 1000 ads.

 The presentation of photography from the nineteenth to the twentieth century is part of the collection of modern art and includes photographs that include photojournalism, the new vision, pictorialism, and has more than 40,000 reproductions where Centelles, Colom and Oriol Maspons stand out.